wdomitrz/brandes/README.md

         * `brandes-seq-vector.cpp` -- implementation in which we get rid of the `queue` and `stack` by replacing them both with `vector`s.
         * `brandes-seq-array.cpp` -- last sequential implementation, without using `stl` at all.
 It uses C style `arrays`.
     * `brandes.cpp` -- a file used to execute the sequential implementations of the Brandes algorithms.
-    * `brandes-old.hpp` -- a file which provides the declaration of the function used for both the sequential implementations and the most basic versions of the cuda implementations.
+    * `brandes-old.hpp` -- a file which provides the declaration of the function used for both the sequential implementations and the most basic versions of the CUDA implementations.
-    * `brandes-old.cu` -- a file used to execute the basic cuda implementations -- `brandes-par-{vert,edge,vert-queue}`.
+    * `brandes-old.cu` -- a file used to execute the basic CUDA implementations -- `brandes-par-{vert,edge,vert-queue}`.
-    * `brandes.{cu,hpp}` -- files used to execute, and provide an interface for, the basic cuda implementations using just compacted graph representation -- `brandes-par-{vert,edge,vert-queue}-comp`.
+    * `brandes.{cu,hpp}` -- files used to execute, and provide an interface for, the basic CUDA implementations using just compacted graph representation -- `brandes-par-{vert,edge,vert-queue}-comp`.
-    * `brandes.{cu,hpp}` -- files used to execute, and provide an interface for, the cuda implementations using just compacted graph representation -- `brandes-par-{vert,edge,vert-queue}-comp`.
+    * `brandes.{cu,hpp}` -- files used to execute, and provide an interface for, the CUDA implementations using just compacted graph representation -- `brandes-par-{vert,edge,vert-queue}-comp`.
-    * `brandes-virt-nocomp.{cu,hpp}` -- files used to execute, and provide an interface for, the cuda implementation using only *Virtual-CSR representation* -- `brandes-par-vert-virt`.
+    * `brandes-virt-nocomp.{cu,hpp}` -- files used to execute, and provide an interface for, the CUDA implementation using only *Virtual-CSR representation* -- `brandes-par-vert-virt`.
-    * `brandes-virt.{cu,hpp}` -- files used to execute, and provide an interface for, the cuda implementation using BOTH compacted graph representation and *Virtual-CSR representation* -- `brandes-par-vert-comp-virt`.
+    * `brandes-virt.{cu,hpp}` -- files used to execute, and provide an interface for, the CUDA implementation using BOTH compacted graph representation and *Virtual-CSR representation* -- `brandes-par-vert-comp-virt`.
-    * `brandes-virt-stride-nocomp.{cu,hpp}` -- files used to execute, and provide an interface for, the cuda implementation using only *Stride-CSR representation* -- `brandes-par-vert-virt-stride`.
+    * `brandes-virt-stride-nocomp.{cu,hpp}` -- files used to execute, and provide an interface for, the CUDA implementation using only *Stride-CSR representation* -- `brandes-par-vert-virt-stride`.
-    * `brandes-virt-stride.{cu,hpp}` -- files used to execute, and provide an interface for, the cuda implementation using BOTH compacted graph representation and *Stride-CSR representation* -- `brandes-par-vert-comp-virt-stride*`. **These are the files used in the fastest version.**
+    * `brandes-virt-stride.{cu,hpp}` -- files used to execute, and provide an interface for, the CUDA implementation using BOTH compacted graph representation and *Stride-CSR representation* -- `brandes-par-vert-comp-virt-stride*`. **These are the files used in the fastest version.**
 * `brandes-par*.cu` -- files with implementations of the kernels.
     * `brandes-par-vert.cu` -- kernel implementing vertex parallel version of the algorithm.
     * `brandes-par-edge.cu` -- kernel implementing edge parallel version of the algorithm.